-With over 1,000+ varieties of Peperomia, with common name, the radiator plant, includes popular houseplants like Watermelon Peperomia, Ripple Peperomia, Baby Rubber Plant, and others.
+With over 1,000+ varieties of Peperomia with a common name, the radiator plant includes popular houseplants like Watermelon Peperomia, Ripple Peperomia, Baby Rubber Plant, and others.

 You have likely come across them in nurseries offering houseplants.
 Whatever Peperomia variety you own, your glossy-leaved plant may develop long spikes.